Five business benefits of Digital Transaction Management

 Although we may be some way from an entirely paperless office, the COVID-19 pandemic of 2020 has forced organisations to speed up their digital transformation plans and many paper-based processes have been forced to go digital.

-The benefits of DTM are particularly noticeable in paper-heavy departments such as HR, where hire paperwork, contracts, onboarding new employees and payroll forms can all be brought together into a single process.
+The time-saving benefits for employees are also considerable, especially in paper-heavy departments like HR, where DTM can bring together hiring paperwork, contracts, onboarding, and payroll forms into a single process.

 Many businesses are still reliant on email for collaboration, and whereas it is a good communication tool, it's not necessarily the easiest way for multiple people to work on the same document.
 With the rise of cloud-based messaging platforms like Slack and Microsoft Teams, it's now easier than ever to relay necessary changes to a document and boost efficiency.